 3.)
 The Forest Man:

 In 1979, at the age 16, Jadav Payeng began working for the Forestry Department in the Indian state of Assam.
 One of Paveng’s earliest jobs was to plant trees, with other workers, for five years in an effort to reverse the damaging effects, caused by human influence, on the ecosystem near Jorhat City.
 Instead of leaving the area after the five year job was complete, Payeng made the decision to stay in the area, tend to the trees, and plant additional ones in an hops of growing a forest in the area.
+He must have realized that his knowledge about how to prune crepe myrtle and other trees in order to keep them growing and healthy would come in handy to the other people working there as well.
 Since the initial trees were planted, Payeng has been able to grow a 1,360 acre tropical paradise that is home to animals such as elephants, rhinos, and tigers.
 It wasn’t until 2008 when the Indian government became aware of Payeng’s work, which has since been celebrated worldwide.
 The forest has became known as the Molai Forest in honor of Payeng, and he has been featured in a number of documentary films.
 He has also been awarded the fourth highest civilian award in India, the Padma Shri.
 Here is a trailer for a documentary about Payeng and his forest called The Forest Man:

 4.)
 Master Ayub: